dbvora03/dbvora03/README.md

 ### Hi there 👋

-My name is Dhruv, an ameture fullstack developer and ECE student at the University of Waterloo.
+My name is Dhruv, an amateure fullstack developer and ECE student at the University of Waterloo.
 I like playing around with new technologies and making fun projects that solve some of the most ambitious solutions that wander in my head.

 #### 🔭    I’m currently working on two different projects: